youknowitskyle/O-Test/README.md

 # O-Test

-We developed a predictive model to gauge the impact a person's lifestyle has on their health, with the goal of preventing health risks that arise from obesity.
+We developed a fullstack web app that uses a custom-engineered ML model, allowing users to predict their proclivity to develop obesity given their background and lifestyle.
 This project was submitted to SB Hacks VII and was judged top 5 out of over 250 participants.
 Please visit our [Devpost](https://devpost.com/software/o-test?ref_content=user-portfolio&ref_feature=in_progress) for more information.

 ## Goal
 Today, over 40% of Americans suffer from obesity.
 Obesity and excessive weight have been associated with severe risk of illness ([CDC](https://www.cdc.gov/obesity/data/obesity-and-covid-19.html)).
 We find this problem especially relevant given the current COVID-19 pandemic, as many people have found themselves confined indoors with little to no exercise.
 By providing a predictive model to gauge the impact a person's lifestyle has on their health, we hope to aid in preventing health risks that arise from obesity and excessive weight.